Do you have questions about recording and storing your calls with CallVault? Good news — we have answers!

 What is the script that agents need to say?

-For more information on when to use this disclaimer, please review the disclaimer section of our document, “CMS CY23 Final Rule & You.”
+For more information on when to use this disclaimer, please review our blog post on TPMOs.

 Will consumers be confused by language within the script and take it to mean I recommend calling Medicare directly for more complete service?